 Libraries

 The purpose of the libraries is to support the College's mission by providing dedicated service, effective instruction, and quality resources to the college community.Indian River State College provides access to physical and virtual library resources at the Miley Library on the Main Campus, the library on the Pruitt Campus, the Morgade Library on the Chastain Campus, and the Brackett Library on the Mueller Campus.
 A library collection and virtual library resources are also available at the Academic Support Center at the Dixon Hendry Campus.

 Virtual resources include online library catalogs, databases, LibGuides, journals and periodicals, and Internet resources.
 Online library services include interlibrary loan, document delivery, online reference and research assistance.
+These virtual resources are available to members of the college community off-campus by logging in with their library account.

+Information Literacy

 The IRSC faculty librarians believe that extended research and library instruction alleviate library anxiety and provide a framework to help students research more efficiently and more competently.
-The faculty librarians teach students how to determine their information needs, design search strategies, locate and access information, evaluate and synthesize information, cite their resources, and understand the legal and ethical implications for using information or resources created by others.
+The faculty librarians teach students how to determine their information needs, design search strategies, locate and access information, evaluate and synthesize information, the use of proper citation style, and to understand the legal and ethical implications for using information or resources created by others.
 Thus, teaching critical thinking and enabling participation in intellectual inquiry are at the core of providing research assistance and library instruction.

-IRSC Faculty Guidebook to Library Services: http://www.irsc.edu/libraries/aboutthelibraries/
+For more information on literacy instruction and other library resources, visit the Faculty LibGuide: https://irsc.libguides.com/faculty

 Copyright Procedure